donniebreve/touchcursor-mac/README.md

 # touchcursor-mac
 Port of the touchcursor-linux project to macOS.

-# WARNING
-This application is most definitely not working!
-It was simply duplicated from touchcursor-linux (which is working).
-I need to research how to convert binding.c to macOS.

 # [touchcursor-linux](https://github.com/donniebreve/touchcursor-linux)
 This application remaps the `uiophjklnmy` keys to different movement keys when the spacebar is pressed down, allowing you to keep your hands on the home row.